urielopp/named-entity-recognition-crf/README.md

 - [CoNLL-2002 Shared Task: Language-Independent Named Entity Recognition](https://www.clips.uantwerpen.be/conll2002/ner/)

-**Note:** The detailed academic report containing the full implementation methodology, feature engineering rationale, greedy search results, and in-depth error analysis is available in the repository in Catalan (`memoria.pdf`).
+**Note:** The detailed academic report containing the full implementation methodology, feature engineering, greedy search results, and in-depth error analysis is available in the repository in Catalan as `memoria.pdf`.